 If you serve a global market and it is necessary to offer your application in other parts of the world, you can easily duplicate your application environment to another OpenStack provider near your visitors.

 We do not charge for data traffic that our data center enters and exits, but use a fair use policy.
 With normal usage you will never be affected.

 When you use resources, they will be charged.
 At least one hour and per month if you use it throughout the month.
 The prices for the OpenStack flavors, volumes and any licenses are clearly listed on our website.
 This allows you to calculate exactly what your monthly costs are.

 OpenStack makes a software defined data center possible.
 Its hardware and design largely determine performance, redundancy and stability.
 That's why we chose Dell EMC hardware at all levels of our OpenStack infrastructure.
 We use Dell EMC PowerEdge servers for both compute and storage nodes and high performance Dell EMC Networking provides connectivity.

 We have built redundancy in all aspects of our infrastructure to ensure the reliability of the platform and accommodated them in two state-of-the-art data centers of Equinix in the Netherlands.
 Each data center is fully self-sufficient and available as an availability zone in our platform, the network is separated between different paths and all network components are duplicated in each data center.
 Between the data centers, we have very high connectivity with a huge capacity of Internet connectivity (120 Gbps).
 The traffic between data centers and from and to the internet is free, based on a fair use policy.

 Each data center contains multiple compute nodes, which are internally redundant, with overcapacity present to accommodate failure of some nodes with minimal downtime.
 We also opted for a software solution for our storage capacity.
-This automatically ensures that there are always three copies of your data available in at least two different data centers.
+This automatically ensures that there are always three copies of your data available in three different racks.